A cube has equal edges:

 When your Merkaba is active you are locked into the Earth’s living matrix.
 Your DNA is fully turned on and the potentional for immortality is there.
 Your body heals itself and you have the invitation for limitless creation.
 Seen from above you can start to appreciate Ezekiel’s famous vision of the Divine Throne with its “wheels within wheels”:

-The heart has “love emotion” that is of a different nature than the brain’s “mind consciousness” that is different again from the gut’s “survival instinct”.
+The heart has “love emotion” that is of a different nature than the brain’s “mind consciousness” that is distinct again from the gut’s “survival instinct”.
 This profound love knows the questions to all answers and is capable of profound energetic shifts.
 It is like an enormous jet turbine capable of stupendous, shattering, inter-dimensional transformation.
 Next to it is a small valve that often tries to regulate it through force.
 This is the mind.

 Completion involves a process where the human body is reborn into another world.
 It is achieved through a synthesis that requires the “above and below” and the “within and without” to work in harmony with each other.